 Seeing with the Eyes of the Heart

-We return to our occasional consideration of the insights of Christine Valters Paintner, author of Eyes of the Heart: Photography as a Christian Contemplative Practice.
-Paintner helps us learn how photography can become a contemplative practice, allowing us to “see” in different ways.
+With the help of Christine Valters Paintner, author of Eyes of the Heart: Photography as a Christian Contemplative Practice, we are considering how photography can become a contemplative practice.